WIAS-BERLIN/wias-conference-toolkit/converia-input/README.md

 lists of participants of special meetings, e.g. Board meetings.

 Columns are:
 id, first name, last name (without header line)
 *id* is the ID which is used in ../xml/db.xml.
 We use for instance the Converia ID for participants with Converia account (in EVENT_Personenliste.csv), and otherwise, an ID created in build_xml_db.xml.

+To create a special meeting and produce vouchers for its participants, you need to
+1. create the respective csv-file in ../converia-input, see ../converia-input/README.md
+2. include your meeting indicator (e.g., BOARD or OTHERBOARD) in ../xml/wiasct.xsd to be allowed as a value in 'meetingtype'
+3. include your csv-file in the rule for xml/db.xml in ../Makefile
+4. use 'make vouchers' in wias-conference-toolkit

 #### late_summer_school.csv

 In ICCOPT, some students registered for the summer school, but did not indicate this when registering for the conference.
 That's why the summer school participation was not documented in the spreadsheet we got from the third party service company caring for registrations.
 We used this list to include our own participants.

 Columns are:
 id,"First Name","Last Name",Email (without header line)
 *id* is the ID which is used in ../xml/db.xml.
 We use for instance the Converia ID for participants with Converia account (in EVENT_Personenliste.csv), and otherwise, an ID created in build_xml_db.xml.

 #### late_dinner.csv

 This list can contain participants of the dinner who did not indicate their participation when registering for the conference.

 Columns are:
 id,"Last name","First name","Number of tickets" (without header line)
 *id* is the ID which is used in ../xml/db.xml.
 We use for instance the Converia ID for participants with Converia account (in EVENT_Personenliste.csv), and otherwise, an ID created in build_xml_db.xml.

 #### summer_school_onsite.csv

 Some participant may show up for the summer school at the venue.
 With the help of this csv file, one can still produce personalized materials, e.g. a letter of participation etc. and also document the participation in the data base.

 Columns are:
 if,"First name","Last name",Email (without header line)

 #### log.csv

 Changes in the program can be documented here.
 When 'canceled' is used in the column 'action', the talk is marked as canceled in the book.

 Columns are:
-Talk ID, Last name, First name, ID, action, comments *Talk ID* is the ID which is used in ../xml/db.xml.
+Talk ID, Last name, First name, ID, action, comments
+*Talk ID* is the ID which is used in ../xml/db.xml.
 We use for instance the Converia ID for the talks (in EVENT_Agenda.csv).
 *ID* is the ID which is used in ../xml/db.xml.
 We use for instance the Converia ID for participants with Converia account (in EVENT_Personenliste.csv), and otherwise, an ID created in build_xml_db.xml.